wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 ```

 ![png](/files/images/others/food-loss-per-commodity-box-plot.png)

+* By looking at the plot, it seems like fruits (e.g., tomatoes, watermelons) produce more waste than grains (e.g., oats, rye)

 ### Which Country Has the Highest Food Loss?
 The below plots show how much food loss percentage for "Potatoes", "Wheat", "Rice" and "Hen eggs in shell, fresh" for different countries.
 We can interpret how efficient/inefficient the country's supply chains are for each commodity.